AninditaBasu/AninditaBasu/docs/index.rst

    -  Some step-by-step How-Tos are at :doc:`index-tutorials`.
    -  A quick-start guide is included later on this page.

-.. contents:: On this page
-   :local:

 How to use this portal
 -----------------------

-Every page has breadcrumbs at the top.
-The navigation pane at the left has a short table of contents.
+The navigation pane at the left contains all the topics.
+Every page also has a navigation list near the top right.

-To locate something on this portal, type a phrase in the Search bar at the top right and press Enter.
+To locate something on this portal, type a phrase in the Search bar near the top of the navigation pane at the left, and press Enter.
 You're shown a list of pages that contain the search term.

 Definitions
 ------------